-LOCK-OUT LED blinks 1 time.
 High pressure Lockout circuit is energized.
+Potential Causes: • Electrical connectivity issue.
+Check circuit complete from board to sensor. • Low water flow or elevated loop temperature in Cooling mode.
+Verify Flow (GPM) and temp. • Low or no air flow in Heating mode.
+Inner Panel cover must be on unit while running.
+High Pressure switch failure.
 Check for high pressure switch failure by checking for continuity across pressure switch after system pressures have equalized.
 If no continuity, switch is defective.
-If so, service is required by a qualified HVAC service technician.
+If so, service is required by a qualified HVAC service technician. • If switch is closed and fault persists.
+Possible failure of Solid-state board.
 To clear alarm, cycle unit power.
-LOCK-OUT LED blinks 2 times.
-Low pressure Lockout circuit is energized.
+Low pressure Lockout circuit is energized. • Potential causes: • Electrical connectivity issue.
+Check circuit complete from board to sensor. • Low refrigerant • Low pressure switch failure.
 Check for low pressure switch failure by checking for continuity across pressure switch after system pressures have equalized.
 If no continuity, switch is defective.
 If so, service is required by a qualified HVAC service technician.
+If switch is closed and fault persists.
+Possible failure of Solid-state board.
 To clear alarm, cycle unit power.

 LOCK-OUT LED blinks 3 times.
 Freeze sensor Lockout circuit is energized.
+Possible causes: Low water flow or temperature in Heating mode.
+Low or no air flow in cooling mode.
+Restriction in refrigerant circuit.
+Low refrigerant charge, but not low enough to cause Low Pressure Fault.
+Failed sensor.
 Check for sensor failure by checking resistance across sensor.
 Sensor is a 10K Ohm device.
 If the resistance is zero or infinite (shorted), sensor is defective.
 If so, replace the sensor.
 To clear alarm, cycle unit power.
 LOCK-OUT LED blinks 4 times.
 Condensate overflow Lockout circuit is energized.
+Possible causes: Water level in pan is high enough to bridge the 2 wires (older units) or 2 contacts of the sensor (newer units).
 Check that wire leads in drain pan are at equal height and are not touching or shorted to the cabinet.
+Verify water has not collected on top of the sensor causing a short across terminals of sensor.
+Remove wires from Solid State board.
+If fault remains, it is potentially a failed Solid-State Board.
+THERE ARE NO MOVING OR SERVICEABLE PARTS OF THE SENSOR.
+FAILURE OF SENSOR IS EXTREMELY UNLIKELY.
 Clean drain and trap.
 To clear alarm, cycle unit power.
 LOCK-OUT LED blinks 5 times.
 Voltage brownout Lockout circuit is energized.
 Incorrect or missing main power voltage.
 Check incoming power, disconnect and fuses.
 To clear alarm, cycle unit power.
-LOCK-OUT LED blinks 6 times Low Temperature sensor(s) is out of range or is in the Lock-out mode.
+LOCK-OUT LED blinks 6 times Water Temperature Lockout is engaged Possible causes: Low water flow in heating mode Low air flow in cooling mode Loss of refrigerant Failed sensor.
+Check for sensor failure by checking resistance across sensor.
+Sensor is a 10K Ohm device.
+If the resistance is zero or infinite (shorted), sensor is defective.
+If so, replace the sensor.
 To clear alarm, cycle unit power.